lauyh/contact-keeper-express-js/README.md

 This project was bootstrapped with [Express API Starter](https://github.com/w3cj/create-express-api).
 This project is to serve as an API endpoint for contact keeper React Frontend.

+## Frontend
+The react front end is in the client folder

 ## Included Library

 Includes API Server utilities: